cashsun/rehearse/README.md

 ![alt tag](https://raw.githubusercontent.com/cashsun/rehearse/master/demo.gif)

-React live editing (a.k.a hot reload) made easy

-Components updates on live editing js, stylesheets or props -> Let Rehearse do the compiling and browser refreshing for you.
+React live editing (a.k.a hot reload) made easy -> Let Rehearse do the compiling and browser refreshing for you.

-Currently integrated with react-hot-reload, css-modules (less supported), babel(react + es6) and webpack-dev-server HMR by default.

-You can also add additional loaders and webpack plugins.
+★ hot reload on css/less change
+★ hot reload on react component change
+★ hot reload on props change
+★ isolated or interdependent props
+★ babel react + es6
+★ auto find all components in configured folder
+★ customise addtional loaders and plugins

 Install as a [NPM module](https://www.npmjs.com/package/rehearse)